-We have a lot of wildlife encounters while cruising and on shore trips, but part of the adventure is not knowing when it will appear because it is never guaranteed!
-We increase our chances due to the combined wildlife experience and local knowledge of our crews.
+Introducing our guests to the wildlife we encounter while cruising and also on shore trips, is one of our major passions.
+Part of the adventure is not knowing when the wildlife will appear, but if it's there, we will spot it.
+In general we expect to see minke whales, dolphins, porpoises, seals,otters, red deer and white tailed eagles on every cruise as well as over 60 bird species.
+Read our news pages to read about some of the sightings on our cruises and have a look at our wildlife galleries We increase our chances due to the combined wildlife experience and local knowledge of our crews.
 They know the hotspots for minke whales, basking sharks, dolphins, otters, eagles, porpoises, red deer and a host of other species.
 When on board, when other crew are busy, our wildlife guides are on deck, or in the wheelhouse, scanning the sea for tell-tale signs of whales, dolphins and eagles.
-If the wildlife is there, they are very likely to spot it!
+If the wildlife is there, the crew are expert at spotting it.
 Our expertise is just as important on our shore trips - apart from spotting wildlife while on land our guides will find and identify plant life and insect life as well.
 Our policy of accompanying our guests onshore with a wildlife specialist ensures they have the best wildlife experience possible on every shore excursion

 Sightings will be influenced by the month and the itinerary of the cruise.
 Many bird species arrive each year to nest on the Hebridean islands and St Kilda.
 Puffins can be seen on the sea surface near land and nesting onshore in burrows from the end of April until the beginning of August, while other seabirds nest in colonies on cliffs from the Treshnish Isles to St Kilda.
 The various species of tern arrive in early May and leave in September while Manx shearwaters are already on the Isle of Rum breeding in early spring and set off again for South America in July.